 Note:- Paul Constance contacted me on 17 November 2011.
 His mothers maiden name is Mary O'Connell.
 He told me that the P. O'Connell (fireman) who died on the Manunda hospital ship bombed in the raid on Darwin in 1942, was his mother's brother brother, Paul's uncle Patrick Vincent O'Connell (28 years of age at the time).
-He may have been mortally wounded on Zealandia and transferred to Manunda where he died.
-Can anyone please confirm?
+He was mortally wounded on SS Zealandia and transferred to Manunda where he died.

 There were 2 Smith's on the Manunda.

 Name: Allan Scott SMITH

 Age: 33 years